SirpiYugendar/SirpiYugendar/README.md

 - 👋 Hi, I’m @SirpiYugendar
-- 👀 I’m interested in Application Development.
+- 👀 I'm from a non-CS background, but intrested in learning programming an start my career in it.
 - 🌱 I’m currently learning Java from basics.
 - 📫 How to reach me yugendarsirpi12@gmail.com